aws-samples/fargate-game-servers/README.md

 * Uses CloudFormation to deploy all infrastructure resources
 * Uses Cognito for player identities.
 Requests against the API are signed with Cognito credentials
 * Uses Unity on both server and client side.
 Unity server build is deployed as a Linux Docker container
+* Supports development and deployment on both Windows and MacOS

 The client/server Unity project is a simple "game" where 2 players join the same session and move around with their 3D characters.
 The movements are sent through the server to other players and the characters created and removed as players join and leave.